hphelion/documentation/cli.unix.2.reference.md

 Add the specified metadata to the server (if the metadata exists, it is updated):

     hpcloud servers:metadata:add my_server 'r2=d2,c3=po'

+Add the specified metadata to the server (if the metadata exists, it is updated):

+    hpcloud servers:metadata:add c14411d7 'chew=bacca,han=solo'

 ###Aliases
 `servers:metadata:update`